topofocus/active-orient/rails.md

 and modify the yml-files accordingly.

-Now its time to run the  bundler
+Run the  bundler

 ```
 bundle install & bundle update
 ```

-The database should be present in the rails console
+The database should be present in the rails console, and
 ```ruby
 rails c